 In a separate mixing bowl or a jar with a lid, mix Half n Half with Corn Starch until no clumps remain.
 Add this mixture along with the lemon juice, and stir to incorporate well into the sauce.
 Return to cook for additional 30 minutes so sauce can thicken.

-Let cool for 5 minutes before serving atop Coconut Jasmine Rice.
+Let chicken cool for 5 minutes before serving atop Rice.

-The best way to have success with this dish is to gather all ingredients and measuring spoons.
+Please note the differences in frozen vs. thawed chicken breasts in each cooking directions.
+The Pressure Cooking method requires frozen chicken breasts.
+Also, the best way to have success with this dish is to gather all ingredients and measuring spoons before beginning.
 You will be glad you did, because look at all these spices!
 You won’t want to accidentally miss one!